Peter554/netlifycmsdemo/slides/content.md

 - Integrates seamlessly with the Netlify build system.
 - Changes in content automatically commit onto the git repository, which then triggers a build in Netlify.

+This approach enables us to deploy a static site - all the benefits of jamstack!

 ---

 # How do I add Netlify CMS to my jamstack site?